 Tuesday, Nov.
 19, 2019 • 10:30 AM–12:00 PM

-Wednesday, November 2, 2016 • 3:00 PM–5:00 PM
+Sunday, Nov.
+17, 2019 • 3:00 PM–5:00 PM

-Kelly joined U.S. News in 1998 after serving as a senior editor at The Washington Post; he was named editor at U.S. News in April 2007.
+Kelly joined U.S. News in 1998 after serving as a senior editor at The Washington Post; he was editor and chief content officer at U.S. News for 12 years, starting in April 2007.

 Kelly is the author of “Adventures in Porkland” (Random House, 1992) a study of the congressional budget process.
 With Mark London, he co-authored “The Four Little Dragons” (Simon & Shuster, 1989), an exploration of the developing economies of Asia, and “Amazon” (Harcourt Brace, 1983), a look at the economic and cultural forces behind the clearing of the Amazon rainforest.
 They published a sequel, “The Last Forest,” in 2007.